KiltedCode/khandaria-campaign/sessions/README.md

 While working their way forward towards the checkpoints, the party was ambushed.
 Can they come out on top or will this cavern become their tomb?

 [January 30, 2020 - Crouching Half Orc, Hidden Duergar](2020/2020-01-30-crouching-half-ord-hidden-duergar.md)
-The heroes head into the sewers and beyond to assist Guros in the situation below the city.
+The heroes head into the sewers and beyond to assist Gurrus in the situation below the city.

 [January 16, 2020 - Shopping Montage](2020/2020-01-16-shopping-montage.md)
 After some interrogation efforts, the party needs a break with shopping therapy from all that loot.